HomeAIDon't Fear AI, Prepare for It

 • Collaboration with AI tools and systems

-Garbage in, garbage out—this old computing adage becomes critically important with AI.
-Your algorithms are only as good as the data feeding them, and most companies discover their data situation is messier than a teenager’s bedroom.
+Garbage in, garbage out.
+This old computing adage matters more than ever with AI.
+Your algorithms are only as good as the data feeding them, and most companies find their data situation is messier than a teenager’s bedroom.

 Data Quality FactorPoor Quality ImpactAI Implementation Risk